 Figure 57.
-(Left) EP!C staff talk with an
+(Left) EP!C staff talk with an attendee of the WOW event with a physical

 Service Gap Analysis

 To obtain feedback relating to service gaps across the region, HSTP utilized a variety of techniques.
 Most notably, TCRPC staff and various regional partners distributed surveys to four key groups: agencies, community members, transit riders, and transit providers (Appendix C).
 Key findings from those surveys are shown below, and Appendix D shows all survey response graphs.
 For open-ended survey responses, TCRPC staff utilized a process called coding to categorize the responses into key themes.
 Coding is an iterative process that allows frequently mentioned issues to rise to the surface, showing the major ideas within the text.
 This is a commonly used practice to analyze qualitative data in different contexts.